-I have mentioned in a number of articles the importance of having 1 to 1’s with staff as they are a great way to really get know your staff well and discuss work, progress, issues etc. If they are done properly, they can help motivation, pick issues up early, demonstrate you care and develop your people management skills.
-Without a proper framework, agenda and mindset, however, the 1 to 1 can become just another meeting in your busy schedule.
-So in this article I’ve tried to set out some thoughts and ideas on how to make the most of your 1 to 1’s.
+I have mentioned in a number of articles the importance of having one to one meeting with staff as they are a great way to really get know your staff well and discuss work, progress, issues etc. If they are done properly, they can help motivation, pick issues up early, demonstrate you care and develop your people management skills.
+Without a proper framework, agenda and mindset, however, the one to one can become just another meeting in your busy schedule.
+So in this article I’ve tried to set out some thoughts and ideas on how to make the most of your one to ones.

 I suppose I should try and answer this question first.
-A 1 to 1 should be a dedicated space on the calendar and in your mind, for an open-ended and anticipated conversation between a manager and an employee.
-Unlike status reports or tactical meetings, the 1 to 1 meeting is a place for coaching, mentorship, giving context, or even letting off steam.
-The 1 to 1 goes beyond an open door policy and dedicates time on a regular and consistent basis for staff and managers to connect and communicate.
-A 1 to 1 is not micromanagement, you telling staff what to do or an opportunity to give them a rollicking.
+A one to one should be a dedicated space on the calendar and in your mind, for an open-ended and anticipated conversation between a manager and an employee.
+Unlike status reports or tactical meetings, the one to one meeting is a place for coaching, mentorship, giving context, or even letting off steam.
+The one to one goes beyond an open door policy and dedicates time on a regular and consistent basis for staff and managers to connect and communicate.
+A one to one is not micromanagement or you telling staff what to do or an opportunity to give them a rollicking.

 2. Make time in your calendar